Stecker Machine Blog

 Replying to an RFQ is a fine line.
 If something is misquoted, the CNC machine shop loses money; if the project is over-quoted, the work isn’t awarded to that shop.
 That’s why RFQs must reflect numbers that are as realistic as possible.

-The buck ultimately stops with the sales manager.
-After all the numbers are reviewed, including some aspects not previously mentioned (packaging, scrap, logistics) it’s all turned into a price, which is submitted to the customer.
+After all the numbers are reviewed, including some aspects not previously mentioned (packaging, scrap, logistics) it’s all turned into a price that is submitted to the customer.

-Even with all of that effort, the quote still may include clarifying statements that could affect overall costs.
-Perhaps tolerances need to be reviewed, or the print is incorrectly drawn.
+Even then, the quote may include clarifying statements that could affect overall costs.
+Perhaps tolerances need to be reviewed, or the print is drawn incorrectly.
 Additional questions may need to be answered after the quote is considered.

 How Stecker Adds Value